 Try and find any solid alternatives to your liquids!
 Instead of using liquid soap, get a bar!
 Rather than bringing mouth wash, bring mouth wash strips!
 Bring facial cleansing wipes rather than face wash.
-You can even find things like Shampoo and Conditioner in a bar form (I absolutely love traveling with my LUSH bar shampoo and conditioner).
+You can even find things like Shampoo and Conditioner in a bar form (I absolutely love traveling with my LUSH bar shampoo and conditioner, and their toothy-tabs).

 Last, but not least ...
 Buy some stuff there.
 If you're not picky with your products or brand names, you can find almost any of the common stuff where ever you're going.
 Shampoo, conditioner, deodorant, toothpaste, lotion, sunscreen, aloe vera, etc.

 We have all of our packing tips, right here.
 You'll find everything you need to pack up a suitcase, a carry on, a backpack and more.
 Oh, and check out our blog for more travel tips.
 There are sooo many good ones over there.
 While you're at it, check out the ILP Instagram and follow along with our current volunteers (they're doing some pretty cool things)!